Rhabdomyosarcomas can develop anywhere, but the head and neck, genital or urinary tract, and limbs are the most common locations.

 Treatment consists of surgery, chemotherapy, and sometimes radiation.

-Rhabdomyosarcomas account for 3 to 4% of cancers in children.
+About 400 to 500 cases of rhabdomyosarcoma occur in children in the United States each year.
+This cancer accounts for 3% of all cancers in children.
 Two thirds of these cancers are diagnosed in children younger than 7 years of age.
 The cancer is slightly more common among boys than girls and is more common among whites than blacks, mainly because it is less common among black girls.

 This cancer develops from cells that would normally develop into muscle cells.
 The cause of rhabdomyosarcoma is unknown.